archywigglestyn/The-Smokey-Powell/README.md

 Included are links below or look above in the files.

+Ooops I made a mistake with the fan output On/Off cycle.
+Call this version 1.1!
-The shared particle app https://go.particle.io/shared_apps/5c6e0d62d71ca3002285fe2e You will need to copy it to your apps so you can modify it.
+The shared particle app https://go.particle.io/shared_apps/5c80577dfeadaf000a69200d You will need to copy it to your apps so you can modify it.

 The Blynk App (Look Above) Download Blynk.
 In Blynk there is an option take a picture of the QR code.